-How Does Aquaponics Greenhouse Work?
+How Do Aquaponics Greenhouses Work?

 Greenhouses work by converting light energy into heat energy.
 When light rays from the sun enter the greenhouse through plastic or glass panels, the framework entraps the heat that warms the air inside the building.
 The greenhouse's walls and roofs will capture the heat, providing a steady air temperature inside.
 The windows, vents, or fans in the greenhouse help release hot air when it gets too hot.
 Some greenhouses also have separate heating systems that help raise the temperature when there is not enough light from the sun, like during the winter months.

-Benefits of Using Aquaponics Greenhouse
+The Benefits of Using Aquaponics Greenhouse

 Enclosing your fish tanks and plants in the greenhouse prevents hungry predators like raccoons and other animals from taking advantage of the crops you're growing.
 Encompassing your aquaponics system will also discourage theft by keeping the most valuable components hidden from others.